drapl0n/sudoSnatch/README.md

 * Target: Unix-like operating systems with systemd.
 * Attackmodes: HID, Storage

-## sudoSnatch: sudoSnatch payload grabs sudo password in plain text and sends it back to attacker remotely/locally.
+## sudoSnatch: sudoSnatch is BashBunny's payload which grabs sudo password in plain text and sends it back to attacker remotely/locally.

 ### Features:
 * Plain text passwords.